Philadelphia Independent Media Fund

 What projects are eligible for Funds?

-Projects that are in the postproduction or distribution stage only.
+Project must be in the post-production or distribution phase.
 Only projects that are close to completion or expect to be completed within twelve months of the award date are eligible for funding.
-We welcome digital video works (including works for broadcast, screenings or gallery exhibition) and audio projects that are created for public audiences.
+We welcome time-based visual media works (including works for broadcast, screenings or gallery exhibition) and audio projects that are created for public audiences.
 Web-based art projects that have a clear strategy of reaching a broad public audience are also eligible.
+How will the Finishing Grant allow you to share your project with your audience?

 What projects are ineligible?